How sellers can avoid transaction problems

 Use extra caution with international payments and revised postage information.

-If you believe a buyer purchased or attempted to purchase an item with intent to defraud, please review the information on the receiving payments page to report the buyer.
+If you believe a buyer purchased or attempted to purchase an item with intent to defraud, you can report the buyer.
+Before you do, first learn more about avoiding payment problems.